 Edit: I should probably also add that I haven't played vanilla Fo4 in years, and I heavily mod the Minutemen to be better organized and more practical as a faction.
 That probably colors my view of them, compared to what we're given in the base game.

-© Post "Why “Fallout: Manhattan” is the logical next step for the world of Fallout" for game Fallout.
+More about FalloutPost: "Why “Fallout: Manhattan” is the logical next step for the world of Fallout" specifically for the game Fallout.
+Other useful information about this game: